caroloading/DIT113-silo-management-project/README.md

 </div>

 * Download the GrainGuard repository from GitLab.
-* Extract the `.zip` file to your choice of directory.
+* Extract the `.zip` file to a directory of choice.
 * Create a `secrets.h` file in the wio directory according to the `secrets.example.h` file, and replace the example text with the correct SSID and password for your Wi-Fi network.
-* In the Arduino IDE, open the file called wio.ino, the file is located in the `silo-management-project/wio/` directory:
+* In the Arduino IDE, open the file called `wio.ino` which is located in the `silo-management-project/wio/` directory:

 <div>
     <img style="margin-left: 50px" src="docs/images/OpenFile.png" width="auto" height="auto"/>
     <img style="margin-left: 50px" src="docs/images/OpenWio.png" width="auto" height="auto"/>
 </div>

-* After opening the wio.ino file, ensure that your terminal is connected via the USB-C port to the computer you have Arduino IDE opened on.
+* After opening the `wio.ino` file, ensure that the terminal is connected via the USB-C port to the computer where the Arduino IDE is opened.
-* Now, with the terminal ON, upload the code to your terminal through the Arduino IDE by pressing the arrow button as highlighted below. <br/>
+* Now, with the terminal ON, upload the code to the terminal through the Arduino IDE by pressing the arrow button as highlighted below. <br/>
 (Note that the following step will not work if the computer is connected to the battery or not at all.)
 <div>
     <img style="margin-left: 50px" src="docs/images/UploadWio.png" width=500px height=200px/>
 </div>

-* On your computer, open the terminal and change the directory so that you end up in `/silo-management-project/silo-webapp/` directory
+* On your computer, open the terminal and navigate to the following directory `/silo-management-project/silo-webapp/`
 * Run the command: ```mvn clean install```
 * If the build fails, it might be the case that you have multiple versions of Java installed.
-Run the line ```java -version``` <br/>
+Run the following command in the command prompt to see the currently installed Java version ```java -version``` <br/>
-if the output version is not JDK 21, you may need to look into changing your path [here.](https://www.java.com/en/download/help/path.html) Set the path and repeat the step.
+If the output version is not JDK 21, you may need to change your system path.
+You can read more about it [here.](https://www.java.com/en/download/help/path.html) Update the path and repeat this step.
-* Now,  run the line: ```mvn compile``` and after, ```mvn exec:java -Dexec.mainClass=group1.silowebapp.SiloWebAppApplication```
+* Now,  run the command: `mvn compile` and after, `mvn exec:java -Dexec.mainClass=group1.silowebapp.SiloWebAppApplication`
 * Lastly, open your web browser and navigate to `http://localhost:8080/`

-* If you wish to stop the program, you can either press `CTRL + C` or simply exit the command prompt.
+* If you wish to stop the program, you can either terminate the processes by pressing `CTRL + C` in the terminal or simply closing the command prompt.

 ## Contributors: